micahkepe/micahkepe.github.io/README.md

 ## Features

-- Portfolio: Showcasing my projects, including descriptions, images, and links.
+- Project Portfolio: Showcasing my projects, including descriptions, images, and links.
 - About Me: Providing information about my background, skills, and experiences.
-- Contact: Allowing visitors to get in touch with me via a contact form.
+- Experience: Showcase prior experiences and skills utilized for each role

 ## Installation